Chatbots

 Before you begin...

-This document aims to describe the process of integration of a multi-channel bot within Engage’s architecture.
-It does not describe the operating of the tools used for the integration nor does it explain the life-cycle of messages within Engage Digital.
-A thorough knowledge of Engage tools and of its operating is necessary to comprehend the entire process described in this documentation.
+This document aims to describe the process of integration of a multi-channel bot within the RingCX architecture.
+It does not describe the operating of the tools used for the integration nor does it explain the life-cycle of messages within RingCX Digital.
+A thorough knowledge of the RingCX tools and of its operating is necessary to comprehend the entire process described in this documentation.

 Below is a list of documentation that we recommend you read carefully beforehand:

-• Engage Webhook API - Functionality that allows automatic events concerning the message’s life-cycle from Engage Digital Platform to be sent to a predefined url
+RingCX Webhook API - Functionality that allows automatic events concerning the message’s life-cycle from the RingCX Digital Platform to be sent to a predefined url

-• Engage REST API - Engage Digital’s API which allows to retrieve data stored in it.
+RingCX REST API - RingCX Digital’s API which allows to retrieve data stored in it.

 Bot Architecture

-Engage Bots work primarily through what we call a "proxy," or an intermediary service that brokers the interaction between Engage Digital's API and an AI engine.
-The proxy is responsible for processing incoming events from Engage, determining the appropriate course of action to take by interfacing with the bot's AI, and finally formulating responses to the customer when applicable.
-The components of an Engage Bot integration are therefore the following:
+RingCX Bots work primarily through what we call a "proxy," or an intermediary service that brokers the interaction between the RingCX Digital's API and an AI engine.
+The proxy is responsible for processing incoming events from RingCX, determining the appropriate course of action to take by interfacing with the bot's AI, and finally formulating responses to the customer when applicable.
+The components of a RingCX Bot integration are therefore the following:

 You can see the relationship between these components clearly in the diagram below.